Estimating the degree of non-Markovianity using variational quantum circuits: Estimation of the degree of non-Markovianity

 Using only one interaction of the qubit with the environment, for the AD channel, we obtained $1\times 10^{-4}$ for the MSE, while for the PD channel, we were not able to obtain a good estimate of $\mathcal{N}$.
 A single interaction of the qubit with the environment is a nonlinear mapping from the characteristic parameter of the environment ($\lambda/\gamma_0$ for AD and $\alpha \tau$ for PD) to the state of the qubit, which is measured by $\langle\sigma_z\rangle$.
-For the case of AD, one interaction (with a properly chosen interaction time) is sufficient to obtain a good estimate of $\mathcal{N}$ while for the case of PD, only one interaction is not sufficient.
+For the case of AD, one interaction (with a properly chosen interaction time) is sufficient to obtain a reasonable estimate of $\mathcal{N}$, while for the case of PD, only one interaction is not sufficient.
 After the first interaction with the environment, each value of the characteristic parameter is mapped to a different Bloch vector, from which the nonlinear mapping of the second interaction gives $\mathcal{N}$ with high precision.
-It is worth mentioning that, for the case of PD, we did not obtain a significant decrease in MSE by increasing $N$ (up to $N=5$).
+It is worth mentioning that, for the case of PD, we did not obtain a significant decrease in MSE by increasing the number of interactions of the qubit with the environment (up to 5 interactions).

+We also considered serial concatenation of AD and PD channels.
+In this case, we considered $2025$ data points in the range [0.1,3] for $\lambda/\gamma_0$ and $[0.1,0.75]$ for $\alpha \tau$ (45 uniformly distributed data points for each range), and defined the estimate of $\mathcal{N}$ as

+to avoid negative values.
+Training of the circuit is done using 70$\%$ of the data points.
+We obtained a precise estimate of $\mathcal{N}$ ($7.8\times 10^{-6}$ testing on the whole dataset) using a sequence of four interactions of the qubit with the environment.
+As the dynamics (in this case) depends on two parameters, $\alpha \tau$ and $\lambda/\gamma_0$, a larger number of interactions of the qubit with the environment is required to achieve a precise estimate.
+After each combined AD and PD interaction a $R_y(\varphi)$ gate is applied on the qubit (Fig.~\ref{fig:ADyPDreg}a).
+The optimization is done over the interaction times $t_i$, $i=1,...,4$, the rotation angles $\varphi_j$, $j=0,...,4$, and the parameters $w_0$ and $w_1$.
+Note that $R_y (\varphi_0)$ is the initialization gate and we have taken the interaction time of AD and PD channels to be equal.